Online Session Locator

 Free ticketed event

-Do you want to learn more about possible grants for your research?
+Do you want to learn more about available grants for your research?
 Are you scared of approaching possible research collaborators?
-Do you know about the do’s and don’ts of applying to state and federal grants?
+Do you know about the do’s and don’ts of applying for state and federal grants?
 How much do you really know about the IRB process?
-Overall, how do you make sure that your research proposal will sway a funder and convince an IRB that your research has value and possible impact?
+Overall, how do you make sure that your proposal will sway a funder and convince an IRB that your research has value and possible impact?

 - Identify possible grants for research